programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 rsync -rv data.analytics.hathitrust.org::features/ .
 ```

- This recurses (the `-r` flag) through all the folders on the HTRC server, and syncs all the files to a location on your system in this case a `.` meaning "the current folder").
-The `-v` flag means `--verbose`, which show you more information.
+This command recurses (the `-r` flag) through all the folders on the HTRC server, and syncs all the files to a location on your system; in this case the `.` at the end means "the current folder".
+The `-v` flag means `--verbose`, which tells rsync to show you more information.

-It is possible to sync individual files but inputting a full file path.
-Files are organized in a pairtree structure, meaning that you can find an exact dataset file from a volume's HathiTrust id.
+It is possible to sync individual files by specifying a full file path.
+Files are organized in a [PairTree structure](https://wiki.ucop.edu/display/Curation/PairTree), meaning that you can find an exact dataset file from a volume's HathiTrust id.
 The HTRC Feature Reader has a tools and instructions for [getting the path for a volume](https://github.com/htrc/htrc-feature-reader/blob/master/examples/ID_to_Rsync_Link.ipynb).
 A list of all file paths is available:

 ```bash
 rsync -azv data.analytics.hathitrust.org::features/listing/file-listing.txt .
 ```

-Finally, it is possible to download many files from a list of paths, such as those for public-domain [fiction](http://data.analytics.hathitrust.org/genre/fiction_paths.txt), [drama](http://data.analytics.hathitrust.org/genre/drama_paths.txt), and [poetry](http://data.analytics.hathitrust.org/genre/poetry_paths.txt) (Underwood 2014).
+Finally, it is possible to download many files from a list.
+To try, we've put together lists for public-domain [fiction](http://data.analytics.hathitrust.org/genre/fiction_paths.txt), [drama](http://data.analytics.hathitrust.org/genre/drama_paths.txt), and [poetry](http://data.analytics.hathitrust.org/genre/poetry_paths.txt) (Underwood 2014).
 For example:

 ```bash
 rsync -azv --files-from=fiction_paths.txt data.analytics.hathitrust.org::features/ .